Antibiotics are essential medicines to kill bacterial infections.

 Sulfonamides

-- These drugs act by inhibiting folic acid synthesis.
+- These drugs act by inhibiting folic acid biosynthesis in the bacteria.

 β-Lactam antibiotics

-- These are the first discovered antibiotics from fungus penicillin notatum by Alexander Fleming.
+- These are the first discovered natural antibiotics by Alexander Fleming

-- They have a β-Lactam ring in their chemical structure.
+- They are produced by the fungus penicillin notatum and have a β-Lactam ring in their chemical structure.

-- They act by inhibiting the cell wall synthesis of bacteria by preventing peptide bond formation.
+- They act by inhibiting the enzyme peptidase which is essential for cell wall synthesis of bacteria.

 - As the name suggests, these compounds have 4 cyclic rings in their structure.

-- These drugs act by binding to the 30S ribosome and inhibiting protein synthesis.
+- These drugs act by binding to the 30S ribosome subunit in bacteria and hinder the translation process required for protein synthesis.

 Macrolide antibiotics

-- These drugs bind to 50S ribosomes and inhibit protein synthesis.
+- These drugs bind to the 50S ribosomes and inhibit protein synthesis.

 - The ribosome in a human cell is of 80S type, which means it has 40S and 60S ribosomes.